hdShang/arxiv-daily/docs/cs-CV/2025-08-31/papers/250900946v1-ultrasound-based-detection-and-malignancy-prediction-of-breast-lesio.md

 ---
 layout: default
-title: Ultrasound-based detection and malignancy prediction of breast lesions eligible for biopsy: A multi-center clinical-scenario study using nomograms, large language models, and radiologist evaluation
+title: "Ultrasound-based detection and malignancy prediction of breast lesions eligible for biopsy: A multi-center clinical-scenario study using nomograms, large language models, and radiologist evaluation"
 ---

 # Ultrasound-based detection and malignancy prediction of breast lesions eligible for biopsy: A multi-center clinical-scenario study using nomograms, large language models, and radiologist evaluation